MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **User Defined Functions**: The dictionary containing information about user defined functions.
 How this dictionary is used is explained under [User Defined Functions](#user-defined-functions).
 - **Model**: The OpenAI AI model utilized by the assistant. gpt4, 3.5, etc.
 - **Model Parameters**: The dictionary containing the assistant's model response parameters.
 Currently includes temperature and top P.
+- **Max Prompt Tokens**: The maximum number of tokens allowed in a prompt by a user.
+- **Max Completion Tokens**: The maximum number of tokens allowed in a response from the assistant.
 - **Vector Store**: This is the internally referenced vector store used by the assistant.
 This is an instance of the [Vector Store class](#vector-store-class).
 - **Intance**: This is the instance of the Assistant that our chat bot is tied to and actively using.
 - **Thread**: This is the object in which user and assistant interactions are stored.